bartobri/bitcoin-toolkit/README.md

 ```

 By default, keys are compressed.
 You can generate an uncompressed private key
-like this:
+with the -U output option:

 ```
 $ btk privkey -nU 5JcNMHpGEVTuCBuhrrAqZtQS3k4PWuSwXYrbNPMq9LEDQA79Pff
 ```

+You can also use the -U option with output redirection to convert a compressed
-Or you can convert a compressed private key to uncompressed:
+private key to uncompressed:

 ```
-$ echo "L3qvz11nTqDLYqNXZuf5zMiuJsRcEEd5oN2Fa9vrD8rPLL1dPDCD" | btk privkey -U
+$ echo "L3qvz11nTqDLYqNXZuf5zMiuJsRcEEd5oN2Fa9vrD8rPLL1dPDCD" | btk privkey -wU
 5KKLUsJPzHMvNG3AC5gSbkDDJeFdyvPDsNyvbhYER3gjftEDyuA
 ```

-You can also convert keys (or generate new keys) to various output formats
-besides WIF (Wallet Import Format), which is used by default when no output
+The output format of WIF (Wallet Import Format) is used by default when no
-format is specified.
-Below are examples where we convert the previous key to hex
-and decimal:
+output format is supplied at the command line.
+Use the -H  or -D output options
+to convert a private key to hexidecimal or plain decimal.
+Here are examples:

 ```
 $ echo "L3qvz11nTqDLYqNXZuf5zMiuJsRcEEd5oN2Fa9vrD8rPLL1dPDCD" | btk privkey -H